fredrickrana/fredrickrana/README.md

 💻 I enjoy coding and learning new stuff!

-✈️ I love traveling, going on hikes, and trying new foods!
+✈️ I love traveling, going on hikes, playing tennis, and trying new foods!

 📍 I'm from Los Angeles, CA!